MattiaGasperoni/MattiaGasperoni/README.md

 ###

-<h3 align="left">My name is <a href="https://www.instagram.com/gasperonimattia/?hl=it">Mattia</a>, and I am an Italian university student studying computer science with a strong interest in computer vision and ML</h3>
+<h3 align="left">My name is <a href="https://www.instagram.com/gasperonimattia/?hl=it">Mattia</a>, and I am an Italian student of computer science with a strong interest in computer vision and ML</h3>

 ###